Plataran Borobudur Resort & Spa

 Situated just 1-hour 30-minutes drive from Yogyakarta, Plataran Borobudur boasts just 15 private villas, all with private gardens.
 In keeping with its location within the balmy village of Tanjungan, the rooms are decorated in a traditional Javanese style.
 Unwind and relax by the pool after a day spent cycling through the local villages.

 From your villas look out onto the volcanic hills of Menorah and the majestic Borobudur temple, easily reached by car, around a 5-minute drive away.
 Spend a few days here exploring the area by foot or cycling through the villages.

 All suites and villas at Plataran Borobudur boast a traditional design with modern facilities.
-Ouzing charm and Indonesian style, relax and take in views in your private garden.
+Oozing charm and Indonesian style, relax and take in views in your private garden.

 A modern villa with traditional touches equipped with double bed, spacious bath room, dining room and own spa treatment room.
 Enjoy your private pool surrounded by a lush private garden overlooking to Menoreh Hills.

 83 sqm one-bedroom suite equipped with double bed, spacious bathroom, living room with a pool and private garden overlooking the magnificent Borobudur temple or Menoreh Hills.

 |Duplex Royal Pool Villa||